Slow growth of quantum magic in disorder-free Stark many-body localization: Numerical results

 The extracted long-time plateaus reveal distinct finite-size scaling behaviors across initial-state families.
-For the $X$- and $Y$-polarized initial states, the fitted saturation values $M_{2,\mathrm{fit}}^{\mathrm{Sat}}$ grow approximately linearly with $L$ and closely track the Haar reference (black dashed line) over the accessible sizes [Fig.~\ref{fig2}(e,f)], indicating near-Haar, volume-law like nonstabilizerness at long times.
-For random Bloch product states, the saturation values also increase with $L$, but remain systematically below the Haar benchmark [Fig.~\ref{fig2}(h)], consistent with a persistent ``non-Haar'' deviation in the long-time regime.
-The $Z$-polarized case shows a particularly strong $F$-dependence: at small $F$ the saturation values increase with $L$ and approach the Haar line, while at larger $F$ the $L$-dependence is strongly suppressed and the plateau tends toward a much smaller, weakly size-dependent value [Fig.~\ref{fig2}(g)], i.e., a crossover from volume-law like behavior to area-law like scaling as the tilt is increased.
+For $|\Psi_X\rangle$ and $|\Psi_Y\rangle$, the fitted plateaus $M_{2,\mathrm{fit}}^{\mathrm{sat}}$ grow approximately linearly with $L$ and closely track the Haar benchmark over the accessible sizes [Fig.~\ref{fig2}(e,f)], indicating near-Haar, volume-law-like magic at long times.
+For random Bloch product states, the saturation values also increase with $L$ but remain systematically below the Haar benchmark [Fig.~\ref{fig2}(h)], consistent with a persistent deviation from complete randomization.
+The $Z$-polarized case shows a particularly strong $F$-dependence: at small $F$ the saturation values increase with $L$ and approach the Haar benchmark, whereas at larger $F$ the $L$-dependence is strongly suppressed and the plateau tends toward a much smaller, weakly size-dependent value [Fig.~\ref{fig2}(g)].

-We next characterize the ETH-SMBL crossover using long-time observables.
-The deviation $\Delta M_2$ increases sharply with $F$ and shows consistent crossing behavior across system sizes $L\!=\!8,10,12,14$ [Fig.~\ref{fig3}(a)]; the inset demonstrates a finite-size collapse with $F_c \!\approx\!0.19$ and $\nu\!\approx\!0.53$.
-As an entanglement-based counterpart, the half-chain entanglement entropy $S_{L/2}$ decreases markedly as $F$ is increased [Fig.~\ref{fig3}(b)], and its inset shows an analogous collapse with $F_c \!\approx\!
-0.23$ and $\nu\!\approx\!0.46$.
-Taken together, these collapses suggest a consistent crossover from a more ETH-like regime to a constrained SMBL-like regime, while highlighting that $\Delta M_2$ and $S_{L/2}$ provide complementary perspectives on the same dynamical crossover.
+We next characterize the ergodic-to-SMBL crossover using long-time observables.
+The deviation $\Delta M_2$ increases sharply with $F$ and exhibits a finite-size crossing across $L=8,10,12,14$ [Fig.~\ref{fig3}(a)]; the inset shows a collapse with $F_c\approx 0.19$ and $\nu\approx 0.53$.
+As an entanglement-based counterpart, the half-chain entanglement entropy $S_{L/2}$ decreases markedly as $F$ increases [Fig.~\ref{fig3}(b)], and its inset shows an analogous collapse with $F_c\approx 0.23$ and $\nu\approx 0.46$.
+Taken together, these results indicate a crossover from an ETH-like regime to constrained, Stark-localized dynamics, while highlighting that $\Delta M_2$ and $S_{L/2}$ provide complementary diagnostics of the same dynamical regime change.